aws/aws-sdk-net/SDK.CHANGELOG.md

+### 3.3.245.0 (2018-03-01 23:43 UTC)
+* CloudWatchEvents (3.3.4.0)
+	* Added BatchParameters to the PutTargets API
+* EC2 (3.3.47.0)
+	* Added support for modifying Placement Group association of instances via ModifyInstancePlacement API.
+* ServiceCatalog (3.3.8.0)
+	* This release of ServiceCatalog adds the DeleteTagOption API.
+* SimpleSystemsManagement (3.3.17.0)
+	* This Inventory release supports the status message details reported by the last sync for the resource data sync API.
+* StorageGateway (3.3.7.0)
+	* AWS Storage Gateway (File) support for two new file share attributes are added.
+1. Users can specify the S3 Canned ACL to use for new objects created in the file share.
+2. Users can create file shares for requester-pays buckets.

 ### 3.3.244.0 (2018-02-28 22:16 UTC)
 * ApplicationAutoScaling (3.3.9.0)
 	* Application Auto Scaling now supports automatic scaling of SageMaker Production Variants on an Endpoint.